-The internship must involve the student working on a concrete and relevant project in an organisational setting This project will normally involve the collection, presentation and evaluation of information and data based on a concrete question The project must involve students applying their existing subject-specific knowledge (management, marketing, operations management etc.) and where need be acquiring independently any additional knowledge required The application of recognised methods from the business studies disciplines must be in evidence Apart from subject-specific knowledge, as many as possible of the following key competences important in future management Teaching and learning methods Miscellaneous workplace supervisor.
+Teaching and The internship must involve the student working on a concrete and relevant project in an organisational setting This project will normally involve the collection, presentation and evaluation of information and data based on a concrete question The project must involve students applying their existing subject-specific knowledge (management, marketing, operations management etc.) and where need be acquiring independently any additional knowledge required The application of recognised methods from the business studies disciplines must be in evidence Apart from subject-specific knowledge, as many as possible of the following key competences important in future management positions should be trained: intercultural competence, information processing and communication, project management and organisation, presentation and the critical analysis of results. learning methods place supervisor.
 Periodic contact with module coordinator.
-Indicative reading list Both the choice of internship and its actual content must be approved of by module coordinator before students commit themselves to a company.
+Miscellaneous Indicative reading list Both the choice of internship and its actual content must be approved of by module coordinator before students commit themselves to a company.
 The internship contract must provide details of the actual tasks the student will perform during the internship.